Spain aims for all care home residents to get first COVID-19 vaccine dose by weekend

 From Jan.
 18, health authorities will begin administering the second round of the double-dose Pfizer-BioNTech jab to the earliest recipients of the first shot.

-“We believe this week Spain will reach cruising speed in its vaccination plan,” Illa said.
+“We believe this week Spain will reach cruising speed in its vaccination plan,” Illa said, adding the inosculation drive continued in many places despite the chaos caused by Storm Filomena.

-“This weekend we continued vaccinating in many places, despite Storm Filomena,” he added, referring to the storm that blanketed much of the country with snow and cut off transport links to the capital.

 Spain took delivery of 35,700 doses of U.S. pharmaceutical company Moderna’s recently-approved vaccine on Tuesday morning, and expects to receive 600,000 doses by the third week of February, Illa said.